suborbital/docs/website/docs/se2/using-api.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Using Compute's APIs
+# Using SE2's APIs

-You can find a detailed specification of Compute's APIs [here](https://suborbital-compute.readme.io/reference/api-reference).
+You can find a detailed specification of SE2's APIs [here](https://suborbital-compute.readme.io/reference/api-reference).

 <Tabs groupId='language-selection'>

 <TabItem value="go" label="Go">

-## Using Compute from Go
+## Using SE2 from Go
-The [`compute-go` library](https://github.com/suborbital/compute-go) helps you easily interact with the Compute API from your Go application.
-Suborbital Compute is designed to run alongside your application in a Kubernetes or Docker Compose environment.
+The [`compute-go` library](https://github.com/suborbital/compute-go) helps you easily interact with SE2's APIs from your Go application.
+Suborbital SE2 is designed to run alongside your application in a Kubernetes or Docker Compose environment.

 ### Documentation
 Like most Go packages, you can find [complete and up to date technical documentation for `compute-go` on `pkg.go.dev`](https://pkg.go.dev/github.com/suborbital/compute-go#section-readme).
 Those docs are generated from inline comments in the [`compute-go` source code](https://github.com/suborbital/compute-go).